 The Reality Check

-5. Ignoring Feedback (or Taking It Personally)
+Denying Feedback (or A Taking It Personally)

 The Ego Roadblock